ao6372/Projects/Yelp photos classification/README.md

 ## Introduction to VGG-16 model

 [VGG-16 model](https://arxiv.org/pdf/1409.1556.pdf) is a extremely deep network with 16 weight layers, including 13 convolutional layers and 3 full-connected layers.
 It was developed by [Visual Geometry Group at University of Oxford](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) for ImageNet Challenge.
+It performs very well with the 1000-category dataset.

 <img width="896" alt="screen shot 2017-07-29 at 10 31 17 am" src="https://user-images.githubusercontent.com/25883937/28745969-2c1d31f2-7449-11e7-96df-b39dd4229a23.png">